George Eddy

-George Eddy (born June 16, 1956) is an American-French basketball journalist and former professional basketball player.
+Georges Sherwood Eddy (born June 16, 1956) is an American-French basketball journalist and former professional basketball player.

 Career

 Eddy was born in Roanoke, Alabama, and moved to Florida with his family at age three.
 He is the son of a French mother, Denyse, who was visually handicapped, and an American father, David, who was partially paralyzed and was working as a literature teacher.
 His parents were supporters of Martin Luther King.
 David Eddy was a lifetime member of the National Association for the Advancement of Colored People (NAACP), also his mother was a member of the association.
 George Eddy shook King's hand as a three-year old in Talladega, Alabama.
 He said, the fight for civil rights for black Americans was always present during his childhood.

 Eddy grew up in Winter Park, Florida.
 He discovered basketball at age six when his neighbor invited him watching a game of the Harlem Globetrotters on television and fell in love with the sport.
 As a child, he played basketball on playgrounds in and around Winter Park and started playing organized basketball in a local team at age ten.
 He quickly found out that shooting the ball was his biggest strength.
 He attended Glenridge Middle School and Winter Park High School, but never made the varsity basketball teams as he was regularly cut shortly before the start of the season.
 At Winter Park, Eddy was a close friend of Stan Pietkiewicz.
 As a senior in high school, Eddy served as public address announcer at the school's basketball games.

 In 1974, he enrolled at the University of Florida, studying criminal justice.
 Eddy tried to make the Gators' basketball team as a walk-on, but was never granted a roster spot.
 According to Eddy, he gained reputation as the best basketball player on campus who did not make the varsity team.
 He practiced several times a week, but did not consider to transfer to another university to play competitive basketball, because he wanted to stay at the University of Florida.

 While visiting France with his mother in the summer of 1977, Eddy was looking for a place to play basketball and was put in contact with first division side Alsace de Bagnolet.
 After a one-hour tryout, in which only 2-on-2 basketball was played, the club's chairman signed him for a low salary.
 The fact that Eddy would count as a French player worked for him as well.
 "To go over to France and suddenly find myself playing professionally was just a dream come true", he told the Orlando Sentinel in 1987.
 However, Eddy did not see much playing time on the Bagnolet team in the early stages of the 1977–78 campaign and was about to be sent back to the United States.
 He stayed with the team and saw his playing time increase considerably during the season after the team was hit by injuries, suspension and had released their American player.